D7460N/D7460N.dev/ADD.md

 Between when an end-user clicks a button to fetch data and when the data arrives and is ready to be displayed, is a natural built-in "truthful" loading state where loading spinners and / or helpful informative messages can be displayed.
 No JavaScript or third-party plug-ins or dependencies needed.

 This built-in natural loading state can be used to communicate to end-users what is happening while they wait for the data to load.
-For example, if after a certain set time period, maybe 5s or so (whatever is natural but not spammy), a truthful message such as "It is taking an unusual amount of time for data to arrive.
+For example, if after a certain set time period, maybe 5s or so (whatever is natural but not spammy), a truthful message such as...

+> "It is taking an unusual amount of time for data to arrive.
 There maybe something wrong.
 If this persists, please contact...".

 All without a single line of scripting from the back-end or front-end.

 Of course, scripting can be added to enhance and or add even more functionality.